sigle/nft-bot/README.md

 wrangler publish --env production
 ```

-Once deployed, you can stream the log in your terminal by running `wrangler publish --env production`.
+Once deployed, you can stream the log in your terminal by running `wrangler tail --env production`.